monsoonmaelstrom/book2/book2.md

 “Well, damn.”
 My head somehow hurts worse, if that’s possible.
 “Can you go ask Amelia if she’s done any magic—anything at all—since we got back here?”

-“Okay, I’ll go talk to her once Alex gets here.”
+“Okay, I’ll talk to her once Alex gets here.”

 “How did the rest of it go?”
 I ask, trying to focus on something other than the pain, nausea, and desire to go to sleep.